Design-inspired Nature – Aguahoja by Mediated Matter Group

 The project is done to promote the natural processes in the field of design and construction, hoping to create more sustainable practices in the industrial world by replacing traditional material which are not bio-degradable with some with much lesser environmental impact.

-The structure’s skin is composed of flexible 3D printed bio-composite materials with functionally graded mechanical, chemical, and optical properties. these materials modulate their properties according to heat and humidity and naturally biodegrade with water.
+The Aguahoja structure’s skin is composed of flexible 3D printed bio-composite materials with functionally graded mechanical, chemical, and optical properties.
+These materials modulate their properties according to heat and humidity and naturally biodegrade with water.

 Humans extract resources at a much higher pace than nature could ever replace.
 The standard is to design and build products that outlive their functions and as soon as the functionality comes to an end, we careless and irresponsibly dispose of these products.